 According to Cifas (the fraud prevention company in the UK), the fraudsters could target open banking API.
 Users might not be familiar with the expected behavior of open banking platforms, which allows fraudsters to take advantage.

 As earlier said, a minor glitch can create a great hassle!
 Are you aware of the Amazon API shutdown in 2015?
-This is the most relevant example of an API glitch that had caused thousands of websites to go off.
+This is the most relevant example of an API glitch that caused thousands of websites to go off.

 A similar situation occurs with a bank’s API causing trouble for their open banking partners delivering service.
 It can result in higher client attrition and broken alliances.
 It can create the worst situation if the same condition arises in a broad open banking ecosystem.
 Because in that circumstance, it is difficult to comprehend from which party the error is coming.
 This could result in higher litigation costs to determine who is at fault.